Maths with the National Curriculum

 Through mathematical talk, children will develop the ability to articulate, discuss and explain their thinking.
 We aim to expose all of our children to the correct mathematical language in order for children to learn and understand how to communicate mathematically, which supports our ‘cultural capital’ curriculum intent.

 We aim to provide the children with the necessary resources to allow all children to access the curriculum and encourage them to use this where appropriate to explain their logic and reasoning.

-We use the White Rose Hub schemes of learning as a guideline for our medium and long term plans.
+From reception to Year 6 we use White Rose Hub schemes of learning as a guideline for our medium and long term plans.
 We follow the White Rose Hub small steps and objectives to inform our planning ensuring that teaching is engaging and relevant to real life.
 Teachers provide activities which allow children to practice their fluency, reasoning and problem solving in every lesson through thought provoking-questions, arithmetic starters, misconception activities and through the main task they are set.
 Reasoning is evident in everything we do in maths and children encouraged are expected to prove they understand a concept, either verbally or through writing.

 We use the NCETM ready-to-progress criteria resources alongside our WRH scheme to ensure our children meet the intended goals for the end of each year.
 We use this criteria for small group work and intervention to stimulate interaction and discussion ensuring sessions are guided by pupil responses and metacognitive reinforcement.
 We also use this criteria at the start of blocks for children who may need to practice and consolidate learning from the previous year.

 Maths curriculum links in the wider curriculum